-I blame my grandmother for kickstarting my collecting bug.
-At the ripe old age of 5, she gave me a World Stamp album and an envelope full of stamps from around the world.
+My grandmother kickstarted my collecting bug at the ripe old age of 5, when she gave me a World Stamp album and an envelope full of stamps from around the world for a Christmas gift.
 I remember being intrigued by the vast array of miniature pieces of art that these stamps represented.
-Hours & hours would be spent soaking the stamps carefully in lukewarm water to loosen the glue so that they could be removed from the remaining bit of envelope to which they had been attached, laying them to dry on one of Mom's tea towels, stolen from the kitchen drawer, and then adding the little doohickey that attaches them to the album (more properly referred to as a stamp "hinge"), and gradually filling page after page, and album after album.
-As each birthday and Christmas arrived, so did more stamps &/or albums from Grandma.
-Eventually, Grandma and I tired of the stamps and I moved on to coins.
-During the 60's it was still possible to get early 20th century, and even the odd late 19th century, penny or nickel in your change.
+Hours & hours would be spent soaking the stamps carefully in lukewarm water to loosen the glue so that they could be removed from the remaining bit of envelope to which they had been attached, laying them to dry on one of Mom's tea towels, stolen from the kitchen drawer, and then adding the little doohickey that attaches them to the album (more properly referred to as a stamp "hinge" apparently), and then gradually filling page after page, and album after album.
+As each birthday and Christmas arrived, so did more stamps & albums from Grandma.
+Eventually, Grandma and I both tired of the stamps and I moved on to coins.
+During the 60's and 70's it was still possible to get early 20th century, and even the odd late 19th century, penny or nickel in your change.
 As my collecting interest shifted, Grandma shifted with me, and the next couple of birthdays included those little blue 1 cent and 5 cent coin collection folders and a few coins.

 Since then I have almost always had some sort of collection on the go.
-I've been somewhat of a serial collector I suppose, locking onto something that interested me at the time, diving into it wholeheartedly and enjoying the thrill that came with each new addition.
+I'd describe myself as a serial collector, locking onto something that interested me at the time, diving into it wholeheartedly and enjoying the thrill that came with each new addition.
 The stamps disappeared, as did my interest in coins.
-What followed was a string of collections that have come and gone - pins, beer coasters from around the world by the hundreds, foam stress balls (don't ask!), plants & winter hardy cactii, dead people (I did a family history that now includes over 1600 of our family's ancestors.), floaty pens, and now victorian pencils, inkwells and related writing accessories.
+What followed was a string of collections that have come and gone - pins, beer coasters from around the world by the hundreds, foam stress balls (don't ask!), plants & winter hardy cactii, dead people (I did a family history that now includes over 1700 of our family's ancestors.), floaty pens, Harley-Davidson poker chips, and now victorian pencils, inkwells and related writing accessories.
 Perhaps collecting comes naturally to those of us with addictive personalities.
 Whatever the reason, I have enjoyed all of my collections, and in the process I have learned a lot about history, and the intrinsic value of everyday objects, things we normally take for granted, or that we otherwise ignore in our busy, busy, lives.

 Writing instruments of various forms have been around for centuries, but the history of mechanical pencils is relatively recent, with the first being patented by Sampson Mordan & John Isaac Hawkins, in England, in 1822.
 For those of us that had literate ancestors during the 19th century, non-oral forms of communication required paper, and a pen, a pencil, or a paintbrush.
 Pencils were far more portable than pens, which required spill resistant ink bottles, blotter paper, etc. Pencils could be used in just about any kind of situation, weather, writing surface, etc.